gmiraval/tuya-android-activator-sdk/README.md

 	android:required="false" />
 ```

-#### getBleWifiInstance
+#### Get BLE–Wi-Fi instance

-All  Ble-WiFi methods are in ItuyaBleWifiConfig interface.
+All BLE–Wi-Fi methods are in the `ItuyaBleWifiConfig`.

 ```java
 ITuyaBleWifiConfig bleWifiInstance = TuyaConfig.getBleWifiInstance();
 ```

-#### Scan BLE-WiFi Device
+#### Scan BLE–Wi-Fi device

-Only one device will be returned at a time, you need to save the scanned results yourself.
+Only one device will be returned at a time and you need to save the scanned results yourself.

 ```java
 /**